‘The Bachelor’ Contestant Maquel Cooper Issues Apology For Her Racially Insensitive Throwback Photo

 “Five years ago, I made a regretful choice for a costume.
 It came at a time when I was unenlightened and uninformed.
 I apologize to anybody who was offended by my choices.
 I am sorry for what I did and take full responsibility for my mistake.”

 The Inquisitr shared that Maquel Cooper also has an ex who wants her back if he can pull it off.
-Of course, that will only work if she doesn’t end up engaged at the end of Arie Luyendyk Jr.’s season of The Bachelor.
-It is actually her ex-husband.
-She was married to Josh Munday after they were high school sweethearts, but these two didn’t end up working.
+Of course, that will only work if she doesn’t end up engaged at the end of Arie Luyendyk, Jr.’s season of The Bachelor.
+It is her ex-husband.
+She was married to Josh Munday after they were high school sweethearts, but they didn’t end up working out.
 He is hopeful that he can get her back again and that they can work things out.
 No word yet on if he was able to find a way to win her back or not.

 Make sure that you don’t miss new episodes of The Bachelor when they air on Monday nights on ABC.
-Maquel Cooper looks like a girl to watch this season.
+Maquel Cooper could be a girl to watch this season.